ribbon-lang/ribbonc/README.md

 instructional quality for the uninitiated.
 If you have any questions about the implementation, feel free to [ask](#discussion)

-I have included `mtl` in the dependencies, but mostly for its typeclasses rather than its transformer data types.
-Instead I prefer to write monad definitions out as newtypes, as it helps me to reason about them while things are still evolving.
-Some folks may find this annoying, but I hope they will at least agree it is fairly inconsequential in broader the scale of the project

-`alex` and `happy` are used for parsing.
-Initially, I had implemented these by hand to serve as a reference during the bootstrap process; however, upon further reflection these facilities will probably look quite different under an alg eff construction anyways, so I have decided to prioritize speed & ease of implementation.
-However, after exploring `happy`, I'm uncertain if it is very beneficial here given the dynamic nature of the grammar I want to create.
-It may be removed in the coming days

 I am using a few GHC extensions, mostly involving typeclass behaviors and basic syntax quality of life enhancements such as block arguments